jidongxiao/CSCI1200-DataStructures/hws/01_spotify_playlists/README.md

 ## Command Line Arguments

 Your program will expect 4 command line arguments.
 The first is the name of the input file.
 The second is the name of the output file.
-The third argument is an integer that specifies the width of the text column.
-The fourth argument will be a string (flush_left, flush_right, or full_justify) specifying which formatting mode should be used.
+The third argument is
+The fourth argument will be
 Here are examples of valid command lines for your program:

 ```console
 ./nyplaylists.exe playlist1.txt output.txt add